New ‘RHONY’ Housewife Leah McSweeney Says ‘I Stand By It All’ Over Controversial #MeToo Criticism

 “I’m not even sure if it’s a recirculation,” McSweeney said.
 “My views on things and where I stand is out there.
 And I stand by it all.
 Of course, people change their minds and things like that.
 My mind has not changed.”

 McSweeney recently made headlines after it was revealed that she may have gotten her role on the hit show thanks to Bethenny Frankel.
-The two had a mutual friend who suggested that she should be on the show because Frankel had expressed a desire to see if she wanted to be on the show.
+The two had a mutual friend who suggested that she should be on the show because Frankel had expressed a desire to see if she wanted to join the cast.

-Frankel and McSweeney have never met, however, since the Skinny Girl mogul left the show before McSweeney started filming with the rest of the women for the 12th season of the show, as The Inquisitr previously reported.
+Frankel and McSweeney have never met, however, since the Skinny Girl mogul left the show before McSweeney started filming with the rest of the women for the 12th season, as The Inquisitr previously reported.